mhammond/pywin32/adodbapi/quick_reference.md

 Adodbapi quick reference
 ========================

-Adodbapi is a Python DB-API 2.0 module that makes it easy to use Microsoft ADO for connecting with databases and other data sources using either CPython or IronPython.
+Adodbapi is a Python DB-API 2.0 module that makes it easy to use Microsoft ADO for connecting with databases and other data sources using CPython.

 Source home page:
 https://github.com/mhammond/pywin32/tree/master/adodbapi